chrisbrierley/PMIP4-enso/README.md

   - plots/ is currently empty, but would contain the output of other diagnostics

 Note: to run the NCL scripts use the command `ncl scriptname.ncl`.
 You will need NCL>6.4, which be installed the necessary environment for this repository with `conda create --name pmip4-enso --file environment.yml` and activated with `source activate pmip4-enso`.

-## Responsibilities
-### The paper current paper outline, and who is responsible for the various sections
-1. Introduction & Literature Review
-   * Led by Soon-Il, with support from Sam and Jo
-2. Methods
-   * Led by Chris with support from Charlie and Sam
-3. Model Evaluation
-   * Led by Sam, with support from Qiong and Soon-Il
-4. Mean state changes
-   * Led by Vittoria (LIG) with support from Charlie (midHolocene), Qiong (LGM), Jo (Future)
-5. ENSO amplitude changes
-   * Led by Charlie with support from Jo and Chris
-5. Teleconnection pattern changes
-   * Led by Jo with support from Vittoria and Chris
-6. ENSO Diversity (if required)
-   * Led by Sam, with support from Chris and Soon-Il
-7. Discussion & Mechanisms
-   * Led by Soon-Il with support from Qiong and Jo
-8. Conclusions
-   * Led by Qiong with support from all